French Silk Pie

 Notes

-• To Freeze, make the entire pie and store in the freezer, covered with plastic wrap, and store up for up to 2 months.
-Thaw in the fridge.
+• You can freeze this pie!
+Make the entire pie and store in the freezer, covered with plastic wrap, and store up for up to 2 months.
+Thaw in the fridge.ย

 Equipment: